Ninja Hot and Cold Brewed System for $89 - CP301

-Walmart offers the Ninja Hot and Cold Brewed System for $99 with free shipping.
-That's $21 under our January mention and the lowest price we've seen.
-(It's the best price we could find today by $81.)
+Walmart offers the Ninja Hot and Cold Brewed System for $89 with free shipping.
+That's tied with our expired mention from two days ago and the lowest price we could find by $42.
+Buy Now

 - 6 brew sizes